vdaas/vald/docs/user/get-started.md

 3. Running example

-    Insert, Search and Remove will be running as follows.<br>
-    - Insert: insert and indexing training dataset to Vald agent
-    - Search: search neighbor vector of test vector.
-    - Remove: remove indexing from Vald agent.

-    Also, Vald provides clients that support multiple langurages such as Java, Node.js, Python and so on.
+    Vald provides clients that support multiple langurages such as Java, Node.js, Python and so on.<br>
-    In this case, we use the client which is written by golang.
+    In this case, we use [vald-client-go](https://github.com/vdaas/vald-client-go) which is written by golang.

+    We use `example/client/main.go` for running example.
+    This will execute 4 steps.
+    1. init
+    - Recognition paremters.
+    2. load
+    - Loading from fashion-mnist dataset and set id for each vector that is loaded.
+This step will return the training dataset, test dataset, and ids list of ids when loading is completed with success.
+    3. insert
+    - Insert and Indexing training dataset to Vald agent.
+    4. search
+    - Seach neighbor vector fot test vector and return list of neighbor vector.

     ```bash
-    # if you don't install hdf5-devel, please install hdf5-devl at first.
-    # yum install -y hdf5-devel
-    # apt-get install libhdf5-serial-dev
-    # brew install hdf5

     # run example
     go run main.go
     ```